pablo-chacon/Sovereign-Self-Healing-AI/README.md

 Patent pending: Sovereign, Self-Healing AI Architecture.
 Unauthorized use or reproduction may infringe on patent rights.

-For inquiries or licensing, contact ekarlsson66@protonmail.com.
+For inquiries or licensing, contact emil.karlsson.sshai@proton.me